Date of Degree

 Copyright 2011 Abigail Jane Sandberg

 Sandberg, Abigail Jane.
-"Decelerated design." master's thesis, University of Iowa, 2011.
+"Decelerated design." master's Master's thesis, University of Iowa, 2011.